myyang/dj-template/{{cookiecutter.project_name}}/README.rst

     make test-coverage
     make clean

-Optionally, you may create local development stack with docker-compose by using:
+**Optional but recommended**, you may create local development stack with docker-compose_ by using:

 .. code:: shell

+    make build-base-image
     make start-local

 Test